Windows 7 Reached End of Mainstream Support in January 2015. Extended Support lasts until January 2020. For more details see End of Support.

 Despite these guides being Dell based.
-The instructions on this page should work for all Windows 7 OEM licenses and retail licenses.
+The instructions on this page worked for all Windows 7 OEM Licenses and Retail Licenses.

 - Windows 7 with Service Pack 1 OEM and Retail Downloads from Microsoft’s Techbench

 - Create a Bootable USB for a UEFI BIOS or Legacy BIOS